Foster Care/Adoption Information

 - Be at least 21 years of age

 - Have adequate income to support yourself without the foster care stipend

 - Be physically able to care for kids.
 Every member of the household will need to have a physical and physical form filled out by their doctor to ensure they are fit to be a foster parent or to live in a home with foster children.
 If you meet certain criteria, a TB test may also be required

 - Allow us to run criminal background checks.
 This includes a fingerprint check completed by the state and a criminal and abuse registry check.

 - Complete all required training

 - Every prospective foster parent in the state of North Carolina must take a 30 hour pre-service training called TIPS-MAPP, Trauma Informed Partnering for Safety and Permanence – Model Approach to Partnerships in Parenting.
 This class takes place 1 day a week for 10 weeks.
 The class is typically from 6-9 PM so working family members can attend.

 - Prior to receiving your first placement, you must also complete CPR/First Aid training.
 This class will typically take 6 hours.
 Carteret Community College offers this course approximately once per month.
-Their upcoming class dates are here.
+Their upcoming class dates are listed here.
 Be sure you register for "Heartsaver First Aid, CPR, AED ."

 - Every 2 years a family must be re-licensed to continue to foster.
 You are required to have continued training throughout this 2 year period, for 20 "in-service" hours.
 These hours can come from many sources, such as group training we may offer, community training, online webinars, and some reading materials.
-You can visit our resources page to see some of these activities.